2017 Côte-Rôtie, Domaine Mouton, Rhône

 Mouton Père & Fils

-Jean-Claude Mouton’s vines sit high above the village of Condrieu.
-His modest winery is located right on the top of the hill, giving a wonderful view over the valley below.
-He currently farms 3.4 hectares in the appellation, with another 1.5 due to come over the next few years.
-His two Condrieu lieux dits cuvées express two quite different terroirs.
-One is mainly planted on granite, the other based on a mixture of clay, limestone and loess.
-In the winery, minimal new oak is used – the wines are matured in Burgundian barrels with little to no toasting.
+Father and son, Jean-Claude and Bryan Mouton own vines which sit high above the village of Condrieu.
+Their modest winery is located right on the top of the hill, giving a wonderful view over the valley below.
+They currently farm 3.4 hectares in the appellation, with another 1.5 due to come into use over the next few years.
+The brilliant Viognier IGP wine contains fruit from 30- to 40-year-old vines but which, at 385-395m, lie just above the Condrieu classification altitude limit of 350m.
+The two original Condrieu lieux dits cuvées express two quite different terroirs.
+Côte Bonnette is mainly planted on granite, whilst Côte Chatillon (not available this year) is based on a mixture of clay, limestone and loess.
+In the winery, minimal new oak is used and the wines are matured in Burgundian barrels with little to no toasting and one concrete egg.

 Côte-Rôtie is one of the most famous of the northern Rhône appellations, with some single vineyard cuvées now selling for the same prices as First Growth Bordeaux.
 It is the northernmost outpost of the Syrah grape.Côte-Rôtie translates as ‘roasted hillside’, as the south-facing slopes are exposed to the maximum-possible sunlight.
 Vines have been planted here since Roman times, although the appellation was only created in 1940.
 Today it covers 500 hectares, with 276 hectares of vineyards stretched across eight kilometres.